umalabs/auditable-authorization/README.md

 ## Introduction

 Bearer tokens are vulnerable at rest and in transit when an attacker is able to intercept a token to illegally access private information.
 In order to mitigate some of the risk associated with bearer tokens, UMA Macaroons may be used instead of bearer tokens.
 UMA Macaroon is a chronological tamper-resistant record of all the possessors of the macaroon and the changes that have been made.
-UMA Macaroons use a composite [Chained MACs with Multiple Messages][4] / [Chained MACs with Multiple Keys][5] construction as a correlation mechanism among all participants and their data in the authorization flow.
+UMA Macaroons use a composite [Chained-MACs-with-Multiple-Messages][4] / [Chained-MACs-with-Multiple-Keys][5] construction as a correlation mechanism among all participants and their data in the authorization flow.
 UMA Macaroons adopt the User-Managed Access concept of authorization server, resource server, client, resource owner and requesting party.

 ## Key Differences from Google Macaroons